automl/DEHB/README.md

 dask-worker can be triggered on any remote machine.
 Each worker can be configured as required, including mapping to specific GPU devices.

-Some helper scripts can be found [here](utils/), that can be used as reference to run DEHB in a multi-node manner on clusters managed by SLURM. (*not expected to work off-the-shelf*)
+Some helper scripts can be found [here](utils/), that can be used as a reference to run DEHB in a multi-node manner on clusters managed by SLURM. (*not expected to work off-the-shelf*)

 To run the PyTorch MNIST example on a multi-node setup using 4 workers: